Etsy Photography Tips

 White Foam Boards

-It may seem a little odd to have white foam boards on the top of my list of photography supplies, but I have found a lot of uses for these guys.
+It may seem a little odd to have white foam boards at the top of my list of photography supplies, but I have found a lot of uses for these guys.
 If you’re not sure what I mean, this is the sort of board I am referring to.
 I have used them as backgrounds, light reflectors, and underneath my light box to stabilize the products.
 They are inexpensive and very handy to have around for photography.

 Whether you are using your cell phone with a good camera, or a professional camera, always use a tripod to achieve the best photos.
 Using a tripod gives you the ability to adjust your product and lighting until you get it perfect.
 Every time your camera moves, you are getting a slightly different angle and lighting.
 It is nearly impossible to get a photo perfect when every time you adjust, your camera is moving too.